 The Contractor shall provide additional warranties for any equipment, materials and Work that is required to be placed into service and used by the Region in order to maintain the Region’s operations in accordance with the sequence of construction until the issuance of Substantial Performance of the Work.

-The Region will occupy designated areas for the purpose of maintaining its operations in order to ensure a safe and continuous [water supply to] [sewage disposal for] consumers.
-[Modify to suit].
+The Region may occupy designated areas for the purpose of maintaining its operations in order to ensure a safe and continuous water supply to consumers.

 In the event of any conflicts between this Section and the General Conditions and/or the Supplementary Conditions, the more stringent requirement(s) shall apply.
-[Modify to suit].

-Region Furnished Items.

-The Contractor shall incorporate existing equipment and materials as shown on the Contract Drawings.
-[Modify to suit.
-Consult Region for list].

-The Region will provide as-constructed drawings of the existing facilities if required by the Contractor.

 Warranty Inspection

 The Consultant will arrange and conduct, with the Region and the Contractor, a warranty inspection at the Site prior to the expiration of the warranty period.
 Any deficiencies or outstanding Work identified during this inspection shall be remedied by the Contractor forthwith at no cost to the Region.